 5. Customer Success Software

-You need to choose your tech stack carefully to empower customer success teams and execute your customer success strategy.
+Customer success is a hugely growing market (estimated to grow from $854 million in 2019 to $2,664 million by 2024).
+You have more options now than ever before and functionality is getting incredible powerful.
+You still need to choose your tech stack carefully to empower customer success teams and execute your customer success strategy.
 This section should give you a good overview of the various customer success solutions available on the market, talking about the key features they offer in non-jargonistic terms.
 We broke down our list into three categories to reflect the functionality range offered by each provider, namely customer success platforms and customer success tools.

 Customer success platforms are designed to help you manage the customer success journey more thoroughly with data analytics, user touchpoints (especially in-app), and deep segmentation capabilities.
 Functionality varies from one customer success platform to the other and may or may not be suitable depending on the needs of your SaaS business.